microsoft/AzureTRE/docs/tre-admins/auth.md

 For a user to gain access to the system, they have to:

-1. Have an identity in Azure AD
+1. Have an identity in Microsoft Entra Workforce ID
 1. Be linked with an app registration and assigned a role

 When these requirements are met, the user can sign-in using their credentials and use their privileges to use the API, login to workspace environment etc. based on their specific roles.